 It is important to note that ongoing work has been focussing on the development and validation of a shortened TDEQ.
 Initially, Wang et al. (2011) modified the TDEQ in an attempt to minimise its psychometric limitations (e.g., low internal reliability in the challenging and supportive environment subscale).
 Their modification led to a 36-item six-factor TDEQ: long-term development focus, quality preparation, communication, understanding the athlete, support network, and long-term development fundamentals (cf., Wang et al., 2011), although the factor structure of the modified TDEQ was not examined.

 More recently, Li, Wang, Pyun, and Martindale (2015) examined the reliability and validity of the modified TDEQ through both exploratory factor analysis and confirmatory factor analysis with Singaporean youth athletes.
-Their analyses yielded a 25-item five-factor structure (i.e., TDEQ-5): long-term development (five items), alignment of expectations (five items), communication (four items), holistic quality preparation (seven items), and support network (four items).
+Their analyses yielded a 25-item five-factor structure (i.e., TDEQ-5): long-term development focus, alignment of expectations, communication, holistic quality preparation, and support network.
 The scale was also found to have adequate to good internal reliability (α = .79 to .86).
 The authors concluded that the refined TDEQ (TDEQ-5) appeared to be a more practical, reliable and valid scale for measuring the key identified TD environmental factors.
 They also suggested further examining the psychometric properties of the TDEQ-5 (e.g., test-retest reliability, concurrent validity) in different contexts (Li et al., 2015).
 To date, there is no scale available for use within Chinese speaking cultures.
 As such, and following recommendations emerging from Li et al. (2015), this study aims to further validate the TDEQ-5 with talented youth athletes in China.
 Specifically, the psychometric properties of the Chinese translated TDEQ-5 will be examined, including internal reliability, test-retest reliability, factorial validity, and concurrent validity.

 Methods